 You live in an apartment and you’re considering bringing home a German Shepherd.
-There’s no denying the huge size and dominance of the GSD.
-But as active and large as these dogs are, you may be wondering if they’re capable of living a happy life in your humble abode.
+There’s no denying the size and dominance of the GSD.
+However, you may be wondering if they’re capable of living a happy life in your humble abode.

-With that said, there are things to consider when deciding whether to bring a German Shepherd to an apartment.
+That said, there are things to consider before you bring a GSD back to your apartment.
 Keeping big and energetic dogs in small spaces boils down to management by the owner.
 Read on to learn the ideal way to keep a GSD in an apartment.

 RECOMMENDED: 40 Great German Dog Breeds